 On 8 June 2011, the Council took a decision to seek early completion of the partnership and conclude the work of the highly successful joint venture.
-This decision has been taken to enable the Council to put itself in a strong position to take advantage of new policy developments, such as the drive towards shared services with other councils, which can be pursued more easily outside of the current structure and will result in future additional net annual savings.
+This decision was taken to enable the Council to put itself in a strong position to take advantage of new policy developments, such as the drive towards shared services with other councils, which can be pursued more easily outside of the current structure and will result in future additional net annual savings.

-The Council is working together with BT to finalise the detail of the transition arrangements, but access to services will be unchanged and customers will be unaffected.
+The Council has now completed the work with BT to finalise the detail of the transition arrangements, with access to services unchanged and customers unaffected.
+The contract was formally terminated on the 31st January 2012, and seconded staff returned to the Council.

-7 Private Finance Initiatives
+6 Private Finance Initiatives